peter-murray/setup-detekt/README.md

 This action utilizes the GitHub Actions tool cache functionality so that when downloading version of detekt from https://github.com/detekt/detekt they are cached for re-use to prevent unnecessary downloading if already retrieved in another job.

 The Action will process the releases from the https://github.com/detekt/detekt repository, showing only versions that provide the `detekt` file asset in the releases.

+## Change in command line v0.17+

+Since version 0.17 and greater the release bundles for detekt were changed to move to a CLI provided zip file instead of a completely self-contained binary.

+When using versions `0.17+` of detekt, this action will download and wire the CLI bundle in to the PATH via the GitHub Actions tool-cache and as such the executable that you need to call is `detekt-cli` and not `detekt` as is was in previous versions.

 ## Parameters